-Fall Branch Falls in Blue Ridge, GA is a fun hike with the kids.
+Fall Branch Falls Blue Ridge GA is a fun hike with the kids.
 We went in spring after visiting Lilly Pad Village, which is just right down the road.
 I was able to easily do it with my 6-year-old and 2-year-old.

-It is a very peaceful hike, without a nearby road or neighborhood.
+It is a very peaceful short hike, without a nearby road or neighborhood.
 The trees are towering, creating shade and lush landscapes of fern and moss along the sides of the trail.
-The creek is filled with large rocks, creating a rushing sound as the water runs down, adding to the tranquil nature of the hike.
+The creek is filled with large rocks, creating a rushing sound as the water runs down, adding to the tranquil nature of the hike’s slight, uphill climb.

 This hike is not a flat terrain, smooth surface walk — but it is a relatively easy hike – and short – to the base of the falls (which are about 30 feet).
 It’s fun for kids because of the rocks and roots along the way, and the special waterfall “destination” at the end.
 I like that it is shady and peaceful, and somewhat remote.

 It took about 15 minutes to get to the falls.
 Be sure to keep an eye on the signs…the lower falls are on a trail that veers off to the right of the main trail and could be missed if you are keeping watch on the kids.